"

 Example 7.1.2.
 Weighted beats in compound meters

-• The next strongest beats vary.
+• The next strongest beats differ.

 • In each example, the last beat is a weak beat.

 Example 7.1.3.
-Syncopation: Sousa[1]: “Washington Post March”
+Syncopation: Sousa,[1] “Washington Post March”

 Soosa's Washington Post March has examples of syncopation.
-Two are due to accents and one is because it has a longer duration.

 Example 7.1.4.
 Not a syncopation: Haydn,[2] Symphony No. 94, (“Surprise”), ii – Andante